Car with manual transmission

 A dog clutch also helps to lock these gears in place when needed.
 The teeth on the dog clutch and main shaft gears lock onto each other and hold the gear stationary.
 This occurs as the shift linkage moves.
 The synchronizers are used in this transmission to prevent clashing or grinding while changing gears.

-Preselector manual Transmission:
+Preselector Manual Transmission:

 This manual transmission system was also developed before the invention of automatic transmission.
 It is known as the Wilson preselector, introduced in 1930.
 The transmission uses a planetary gear system to preselect the gear ratio.
 A small lever on the steering column is used.
-Drivers shift gears by pressing down the foot pedal that notifies one of the preselected gears.
+Drivers shift gears by pressing down the foot pedal, which notifies one of the preselected gears.
 The previous gear disengaged immediately after the new gear engaged.

 Below are parts of manual transmission and their functions: